-This then mean that, if for any reason someone was baptized before repentance, then it must be repeated when that person come to the knowledge of his or her sin at any point in life because the first was not according to Christ’s command.
-We must be fully aware of ourselves and have gotten to the age where we can acknowledge our sins, knowing right from wrong and can sincerely and penitently ask Jesus to forgive us our sins.
+This then means that, if for any reason someone was baptized before repentance, then it must be repeated when that person comes to the knowledge of his or her sin at any point in life because the first was not according to Christ’s command.
+We must be fully aware of ourselves and have gotten to the age where we can acknowledge our sins, knowing right from wrong, and can sincerely and penitently ask Jesus to forgive us our sins.

 How water baptism should be done

 From the account of Matthew 28:19 Christ said,